styblope/iib-icp-demo/README.md

 The logging collection, aggregation and storage are out-of-box

-TODO: Optional custom log collector implementation using sidecar container
+Optional TODO: Custom application log collector implementation using sidecar container

 ## Kubernetes cluster and IIB Monitoring